 We chat with Joe Ha about style, The Finery Company, and how he feels about having his photo taken.

-I’m having drinks with one of Pitti’s most stylish and photographed men, in a corner of the bar of the Sofitel Sydney Wentworth though nobody would ever suspect it.
+It’s Saturday morning, and I’m having drinks with one of Australia’s most stylish men though nobody would ever suspect it.

-This isn’t because Joe Ha is poorly dressed, but because he’s the antithesis of #menswear.
-He is a man with a style so regal and restrained it’s likely to go unappreciated.
-Indeed unlike his contemporaries at Pitti, Joe’s appearance isn’t histrionic— he wears no beads, bracelets or fedoras.
-He isn’t even wearing a pocket square.
-The only accessory he’s wearing — if you could even call it that — is a silver wedding ring.
+Why?
+It’s because Joe Ha is invisible.
+Because he is the antithesis of #menswear.
+Because he is man with a style so regal and restrained it’s hard to notice but impossible to ignote.
+Because the only accessory he’s wearing — if you could even call it that — is a silver wedding ring.

 “Details are not the main focus of a suit,” he says, with a slight American inflection.
 “They exist to enhance the look of the wearer — so I don’t think anything should stand out much.
 I’d much rather see a suit and not recognise where it’s from but see that it looks good — incredibly good on you.”

 And man, doesn’t the one he’s wearing look great.
 Double breasted with soft shoulders, a muscular chest, and expansive peak lapels, it impresses without ever calling attention to itself.
 If the quietest detail make the loudest statements then Joe’s sleeve cuffs speak volumes: four–functional buttons; first button undone; buttons not kissing.

 I could cry.

 The “oversight” is so subtle it proves that sometimes the secret to being noticed isn’t so much a matter of standing out, but of blending in.